-In my last post, I discussed why most students tend to not like writing.
+In an earlier post, I discussed why most students tend to not like writing.
 In short, it is generally because writing is so complex that it maxes out our attention and working memory.
-Our brains are highly suspicious of anything that hard, and thus, while writing (or doing any other intense mental activity for that matter) they frequently try to convince us that this is not fun or worth it.
+Our brains are highly suspicious of anything that hard, and so while writing (or doing any other intense mental activity for that matter) they frequently try to convince us that this is not fun or worth it.
 Veteran writers have the ability to push past the brain’s protests, but novices often struggle to move past the difficulty and discomfort, and thus that is what writing becomes for them.

 The problem with this is that if students view writing as unpleasant, too much work, or not worth the energy, the odds are that they will not be willing to put in the effort to make significant gains.
-That is why my central objective the first week of class, long before I introduce the writing process or semicolons is to try to get every student on the path to liking or at the very least not actively disliking writing.
+That is why my central objective the first week of class, long before I introduce the writing process or semicolons, is to try to get every student on the path to liking or at the very least not actively disliking writing.
 I have found that nearly any student can learn to love writing, and once they do the pace at which they grow increases exponentially.

 So how does one do that?
 How does one teach someone to like and value something that they don’t?
 For years I struggled with shifting student opinions on writing; generally I’d tell students that writing matters and is fun if you give it a chance, they’d nod and politely agree with me, and afterward their opinion and behavior wouldn’t shift at all.